Skip to Content

 Another great place is south of Stella Town, at Muddy Creek, in the bedrocks, or at Auburn Town, the southern parts of the same creek.

 TIP: Did you ever think about tumbling your rocks and minerals?
-Tumbled rocks look really great.
+Tumbled rocks look great.
 If you want to know how much grit and rocks to put in the rock tumbler, check out the article below:

 Rock Tumbler Loading: How Much Grit & Rocks Do You Put In?